 Langdon just unveiled a new summer menu, featuring light dishes including an Asian steak tartare, yellow tomato gazpacho, and striped bass with a ratatouille.
 The menu change was the third since his return from “Hell’s Kitchen.”

 “We kind of stick with the seasons and reap the bounties of the harvest,” Langdon noted.

 ‘Brotherhood of Chefs’

-Rodriguez’s move to Northeastern Pennsylvania strengthens a connection between “Hell’s Kitchen” Season 11 contestants.
-Several of this season’s competitors, including Ray Alongi, Barret Beyer, Jon Scallion and Jessica Lewis, have participated in special events at 279 Bar and Grille, 279 S. River St., Plains Township.
-The events offer a chance for residents who aren’t members of the private golf club to appreciate the talents of the reality-show stars.
+Rodriguez’s move to northeastern Pennsylvania strengthens a connection between “Hell’s Kitchen” Season 11 contestants.
+Several of this season’s competitors, including Ray Alongi, Barret Beyer, Jon Scallion, and Jessica Lewis, have participated in special events at 279 Bar and Grille (279 S. River St., Plains).
+The events offer a chance for residents who aren’t members of the private golf club to appreciate the talents of the reality show stars.

 The notoriety of having talented chefs visit NEPA also helps remove the stigma that the area’s culinary tastes are years behind the times.

 “There’s a lot of younger great chefs in the area,” Langdon said.
 “I’ve seen the area shave years off the perceptions of food and take leaps into the current things that we’re trying to do.”

 The experience also lifted both chefs’ confidence in their own abilities.

 “It really changed our outlook on the kitchen.
 It showed that we all love what we do, but this just showed there’s a lot that we can do,” Rodriguez said.